GTA: A Benchmark for General Tool Agents: Evaluation and Analysis

 \subsection{Main Results}

 \textbf{Real-world tool-use tasks are challenging for existing LLMs.} Current LLMs are struggling to accurately invoke tools to solve these real-world tasks.
 As shown in Table~\ref{tab:main_result}, the best-performing models, GPT-4 and GPT-4o can only correctly solve fewer than 50\% of the problems, while the rest of the models solve less than 25\%.
 This shows that real-world problems with implicit steps, real tool invocations, and multimodal contextual inputs impose high requirements on the tool-use capabilities of LLMs.
 Regarding model performance comparisons, API-based models outperform open-source ones.
-Among open-source models, Qwen-72b has the highest result accuracy.
+Among open-source models, Qwen1.5-72B-Chat has the highest result accuracy.
 Larger models within the same series perform better than their smaller counterparts, but larger models from different series do not necessarily outperform the smaller ones, as shown in Figure~\ref{fig:scale}.
-For example, the AnsAcc of LLaMA3-70b is higher than that of LLaMA3-8b, but lower than Qwen-7b.
-Some prediction examples of different models can be found in Appendix~\ref{appendix:prediction}.
+For example, the AnsAcc of Llama-3-70B-Instruct is higher than that of Llama-3-8B-Instruct, but lower than Qwen1.5-7B-Chat.